mhewett/sourcegraph-coding-examples/README.md

 # Coding Examples

-This is a Sourcegraph extension that provides canonical examples of class and function usage.
+This is a Sourcegraph extension that provides canonical examples of class and function usage in a Hover provider.

+It currently only works for Go code, but can be extended to other languages.

+This extension needs access to a Go examples provider.
+One option is to run [mhewett/go-example-server](https://github.com/mhewett/go-example-server) on your local machine.

 ## Prerequisites